esmnext/esmx/examples/docs/src/en/api/core/render-context.md

   - `options?: serialize.SerializeJSOptions` - Serialization options
 - **Returns**: `string`

 Serializes a JavaScript object to string.
-Used to serialize state data during server-side rendering, ensuring data can be safely embedded into HTML.
+Used to serialize state data during Server-Side Rendering, ensuring data can be safely embedded into HTML.

 ```ts
 const state = {